 If the ABS mode Supermoto is enabled, ABS only controls the front wheel.
-The ABS warning lamp flashes slowly to remind you that the Supermoto ABS mode is enabled.
 The rear wheel is not controlled by ABS and may lock during braking maneuvers.
-MSR is deactivated.
+MSR (optional) has been deactivated.

 After the ignition is switched back on, the ABS mode is reset to Road.